dtbe/roo-mate/roo-mote/Web_Interface_API_Integration_Plan.md

 *   **Features:**
     *   **Responsive Design:** Ensure the web interface adapts gracefully to different screen sizes.
     *   **Authentication (Optional):** If the `roo-code` extension supports remote access or a cloud component, integrate authentication.
-    *   **API Export Simplification:** Provide clear documentation and potentially a simplified SDK for building custom interfaces that directly consume the `roo-relay`'s web server API.
+    *   **API Export Simplification:** Provide clear documentation and potentially a simplified SDK for building custom interfaces that directly consume the `roo-lay`'s web server API.
     *   **WebSockets/SSE:** Migrate from polling `responses.json` to a more efficient real-time communication mechanism (WebSockets or Server-Sent Events) for better performance, especially on mobile.
 *   **Technical Focus:**
     *   Refactor frontend CSS and HTML for responsiveness.